About Me - Pamela Barr

 Looking for More?

 I would like to one day expand this list to include some precious metals.
-Specifically this could include gold, silver, and niobium.
+Specifically this could include gold, silver, and titanium, and niobium.
 This likely will not happen however until I have a customer interested in a commission in one of these metals.
 The price of anything made with these metals would be significantly higher than the basic metals I currently work with.
 I don't have any of these metals in stock but I list them here to let you know that it is an option.